donaldrauscher/blog/_posts/2017-01-14-big-die-riddler.markdown

 "></div>
 {% endraw %}

 We break this transition matrix into three components: transient-to-transient (Q), transient-to-absorbing (R), and absorbing-to-absorbing (the identity matrix by definition).
+Q here is simply the above matrix minus the last row and the last column (since we have just 1 absorbing state).
 The expected number of rolls before being absorbed when starting at each transient state is the following vector:
 {% raw %}
 <div class="equation" data-expr="t = \left( I - Q \right)^{-1} \mathbf{1}"></div>
 {% endraw %}